 1. Max Scherzer.
 Scherzer overcame a midseason hiccup by posting a 1.87 ERA over his last five starts, bringing him back down to 3.34 on the season.
 He even picked up the win for the American League in the All-Star Game.
 It’s been a long time since agent Scott Boras has had a starting pitcher of this caliber as a free agent.

 2. Jon Lester.
 Lester isn’t far behind Scherzer, having allowed three earned runs in 38 2/3 innings since our last set of rankings.
 Lester owns a 2.50 ERA as well as superb timing, and he’s been better than Scherzer this year.
 Lester hasn’t whiffed this many batters since 2010, and he’s never shown this level of control.
 Accounting for performance prior to this year, I still give Scherzer the overall edge.
 Around late June the Red Sox looked to reignite extension talks with Lester, but the pitcher did not receive a new offer and continues to prefer to table discussions until after the season.
-The Red Sox have won five in a row and retain some shot at the playoffs, so it seems Lester will at least be staying in Boston through the end of the season.
+With the Red Sox slipping in the standings of late, Lester could be traded by the July 31st deadline and freed of a qualifying offer.

 3. Hanley Ramirez.
 Ramirez’s shoulder and calf have been bothering him, and he’s been hit by pitches three times this month.
 The 30-year-old avoided the DL and continues to hit well.
 On the other hand, he’s giving back some runs in the field, and defensive question marks are enough to push him down a few spots in the rankings.